 - Development of a urinary selenium bioassay — Felix Phiri (Malawi, Ministry of Health)

 - Iodine dynamics of soil to plant transfer — Olivier Humphrey (Centre for Environmental Geochemistry)

-Additionally, you can follow us on Twitter using @AfricaGeochem for project updates and tweets related to soil geochemistry and health in sub-Saharan Africa.
+The @AfricaGeochem Twitter feed was also used for project updates and tweets related to soil geochemistry and health in sub-Saharan Africa.

-- Soil geochemistry for agriculture and health: Mchael Watts and Martin Broadley, GeoBlogy, 2015.
+- Soil geochemistry for agriculture and health: Michael Watts and Martin Broadley, GeoBlogy, 2015